waynebhayes/SpArcFiRe/scripts/AlignColorBands/README.md

    - psutil         (5.7.0)
    - scipy          (1.2.3)

-It is recommended that you have at least 16GB of memory available, or more specifically MaxImgDimensionX\*MaxImgDimensionY\*800 bytes of memory to run this program.
+It is recommended that you have at least 16GB of memory available, or more specifically, MaxImgDimensionX\*MaxImgDimensionY\*800 bytes of memory to run this program.
 If you have limited memeory, first set -runInParallel 0, if that is not enough, you must lower the -upscaleFactor until it runs sucessfully (note: the lower the upscale factor the less precison in the output).

 ## Setup